This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Charcuterie boards should have a little everything for your guests to enjoy.
 On my homemade charcuterie board for the holidays, I like to include a mixture of cheeses, dipping sauce options, berries, nuts, olives, and (best of all!) meats.
 This gives everyone various options to graze from and build their little snack plate.

 Although I will share with you my favorite unique charcuterie board ideas, you can vary the ingredients based on your personal preferences and what your guests would enjoy most.
-Try different cheeses or snacking options, like white cheddar popcorn or candied pecans instead of the nuts listed.
+Try different cheeses or snacking options, like white cheddar popcorn or candied pecans instead of other nuts.

 Because this is an Italian charcuterie board recipe, the best flavors to include with it are Italian.
 You could add Italian peppers if you like – those pair deliciously with the charcuterie board meats.
 Looking for inspiration for the perfect Holiday charcuterie board?
 Check out my list of extra ideas!